-With the advent of working and schooling from home as a matter of routine, more people are turning toward video conferencing as a way to get things done.
-Using tools like Google Meet and Zoom, we can keep in touch with people outside the confines of our home, across cities, time zones, and even countries and continents, making the world much smaller and allowing for collaboration in ways we never thought of before.
-However, if you’re looking for another great Raspberry Pi project, I can’t recommend a video conferencing station enough.
-In this tutorial we show you how to turn your Raspberry PI into a video conferencing station.
+Post-lockdown, with working and schooling from home as a matter of routine, more people are turning toward video conferencing as a way to keep in touch and get things done.
+Tools like Google Meet, Skype and Zoom mean we can keep in touch with people outside the confines of our home, across cities, time zones, and even countries, making the world smaller and allowing for remote collaboration.
+If you’re looking for another great Raspberry Pi project, I urge you to try this one.
+This tutorial shows you how to turn your Raspberry PI into a video conferencing station.

 Here’s what you will need:

 - Raspberry Pi.
-A Raspberry Pi 4 is recommended, as its SoC is much more powerful and has a better spec, which should provide better performance in video conferencing meetings.
-However, most Raspberry Pis will work on a basic level, but at least a Pi 3 is preferred.
+A Raspberry Pi 4 is highly recommended, as its SoC and graphics are much more powerful, which should provide good performance in video conferencing meetings.
+Most Raspberry Pis will work on a basic level, but at least a Pi 3 is preferred.

 - External monitor (preferably with audio output)

 - USB Webcam.
-You can use the Raspberry Pi Camera, which is quite simple to set up, but I would suggest a USB webcam.
-Given the plug-and-play nature of USB, you can just plug the webcam in, and it will “just work.”
+You can use the Raspberry Pi Camera, which is quite simple to set up, but I would strongly suggest an external USB webcam.
+Given the plug-and-play nature of USB, you can just plug the webcam in, and it will play.

 - Headphones (optional).
 Audio on a Raspberry Pi is generally output to the monitor, but you’re welcome to use headphones through the audio jack if you want to keep at least half of your conversation private.

 - Microphone.
-This is required for video conference. it can be bundled with the headphones or a standalone device.
+This is required for video conferencing.
+It can be bundled with the headphones or used as a standalone device.

 Setting Up Your Pi

-To get started, you need to first set up your Raspberry Pi with Raspberry Pi OS.
-You are welcome to use any other Pi images, but the Chromium on Raspberry Pi OS makes use of hardware acceleration, which will make the performance of any video conferencing meeting drastically better.
+To get started, you need to first set up your Raspberry Pi with Raspberry Pi OS with Raspberry Pi Imager.
+You are welcome to use any other Pi OS, but the Chromium on Raspberry Pi OS makes use of hardware acceleration, which will make the performance of any video conferencing meeting drastically smoother.

-The next step is to attach your Pi to the monitor and power it on.
+Insert the SD card into the Pi, attach your Pi to the monitor and power up.

-Your Pi should be able to connect to Wi-Fi through the PIXEL GUI, but if you’re having trouble, you’re more than welcome to check out this guide on how to set up Wi-Fi on a Raspberry Pi.
+Your Pi should be able to connect to Wi-Fi through the PIXEL GUI, but if you’re having trouble, check out this guide on how to set up Wi-Fi on a Raspberry Pi.
 Obviously, if your Wi-Fi is dubious, it’s best to connect the Pi to the network with an Ethernet cable for maximum speed.

 Many of the following tools will simply be run through the Chromium browser that comes baked into Raspberry Pi OS.
 However, there are some native applications that will run on the ARM SoC on the Pi.